essdot/justinsippel.com/README.md

 About me
 ================

 I'm a full-stack software developer in Portland, Oregon.
 I do a lot of front-end work and enjoy using Javascript and Sass very much.
 I also use Python and Django a lot.
-I used to do a lot of work with C#, which is also very nice but unfortunately limited in important ways.
+I also have a lot of past experience with C# and .NET.

 I have been privileged to work in many different areas of application development over my career - developing a webapp product from scratch and supporting it, desktop Windows apps, content management systems, services to do involved things like calculating returns on a portfolio, APIs, integrating devices like fingerprint scanners and credit card machines (the kind with the pretty color screens), integrating with financial institutions, build infrastructure and platforms for developers, and more.